madebykind/madebykind-v3/content/blog/communicating-to-reassure-your-audience.md

 ## Get creative

 Using different forms of media will work well in helping share your output and maximise engagement.
-Depending on your audience, consider using ​‘behind the scenes’ style photos and video which includes the venue, safety measures, and what to expect alongside the more traditional event promo.
-The focus here is regular updates with helpful/​interesting information rather than expensive and slick campaigns.
+Depending on your audience, consider using ‘behind the scenes’ style photos and video which includes the venue, safety measures, and what to expect alongside the more traditional event promo.
+The focus here is regular updates with helpful/interesting information rather than expensive and slick campaigns.

-Once your event is up and running, encourage attendees to share their (hopefully positive) experiences via reviews and images/​video taken at the time.
+Once your event is up and running, encourage attendees to share their (hopefully positive) experiences via reviews and images/video taken at the time.
 Others are far more likely to feel confident attending when they see people like them having a good time.